awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 + `io2` Block Express volumes are currently supported with R5b instances only\.
 + `io2` Block Express volumes are currently available in all Regions where R5b instances are available, including `us-east-1`, `us-east-2`, `us-west-2`, `ap-southeast-1`, `ap-northeast-1`, and `eu-central-1`\.
 R5b instance availability might vary by Availability Zone\.
 For more information about R5b availability, see [Find an Amazon EC2 instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-discovery.html)\.
 + `io2` Block Express volumes do not support fast snapshot restore\.
 We recommend that you initialize these volumes to ensure that they deliver full performance\.
 For more information, see [Initialize Amazon EBS volumes](ebs-initialize.md)\.
++ `io2` Block Express volumes do not support Elastic Volume operations\.

 #### Performance<a name="io2-bx-perf"></a>